AdobeDocs/campaign-classic.es-ES/help/delivery/using/technical-recommendations.md

 >[!NOTE]
 >
->* Si ha configurado DomainKeys para la instancia de Adobe Campaign, solo necesita seleccionar **dkim** en las reglas de gestión de dominios.
+>* If you have configured DomainKeys for your Adobe Campaign instance, you just need to select **dkim** in the [Domain management rules](../../delivery/using/understanding-delivery-failures.md#domain-management).
 Si no, siga los mismos pasos de configuración (clave privada/pública) que para DomainKeys.
 >* No es necesario activar DomainKeys y DKIM para el mismo dominio, ya que DKIM es una versión mejorada de DomainKeys.
 >* Los siguientes dominios actualmente validan DKIM: AOL, Gmail.

+>[!IMPORTANT]
+>
+>For hosted or hybrid installations, if you have upgraded to the [Enhanced MTA](https://helpx.adobe.com/campaign/kb/acc-campaign-enhanced-mta.html), DKIM email authentication signing is done by the Enhanced MTA for all messages with all domains.

 ### DMARC {#dmarc}